 WHEN AND WITH WHOM SCE SHARES ENERGY USAGE INFORMATION

-In addition, we may share your Energy Usage Information with non-governmental third parties when they are providing those same types of services either under a contract with the CPUC or when the CPUC issues an order that directs us to share your Energy Usage Information with the third party.
+- We may share your Energy Usage Information with non-governmental third parties when they are providing those same types of services either under a contract with the CPUC or when the CPUC issues an order that directs us to share your Energy Usage Information with the third party.

-SCE only shares your Energy Usage Information with government agencies that are using, collecting, and storing that Energy Usage Information to perform energy efficiency, energy evaluation, or other specified services and have obtained a CPUC Order or Resolution that directs us to disclose your Energy Usage Information.
+- We may share your Energy Usage Information with government agencies that are using, collecting, and storing that Energy Usage Information to perform energy efficiency, energy evaluation, or other specified services and have obtained a CPUC Order or Resolution that directs us to disclose your Energy Usage Information.

 HOW YOU CAN MANAGE AND CONTROL YOUR PERSONAL INFORMATION

-We offer certain choices about how we communicate with you and what personal information we obtain.
+We offer certain choices about how we communicate with you and what Personal Information we obtain.
 In some cases you have the right to limit, or opt-out, the information you provide to us.

 - As stated in Rule 6, Establishment and Re-Establishment of Credit you may be asked to provide your Social Security Number for us to determine if you are subject to a deposit.
 You have the right to not provide us your Social Security Number but you may be charged a deposit or have the deposit waived if enrolled in Direct Payment.

-- If you have signed up to receive promotional emails from us, you can opt out of receiving these emails at any time by clicking on the link located at the bottom of the email in order to unsubscribe from future mailings or by contacting us in the manner described in the Contact Us section.
-If you are a customer who has registered to use My Account to access your account on our website, you can opt out of future mailings by updating the preferences section within My Account.
+- If you have signed up to receive emails from us, you can opt out of receiving these emails at any time by clicking on the link located at the bottom of the email in order to unsubscribe from future mailings or by contacting us in the manner described in the Contact Us section.
+If you are a customer who has registered to use SCE.com My Account to access your account on our website, you can opt out of future mailings by updating the preferences section within My Account.

 AGGREGATION OF YOUR INFORMATION

-Periodically, we may aggregate your Energy Usage Information with that of others in various formats so that your Energy Usage Information becomes anonymous and cannot personally identify you.
+Periodically, we may aggregate your Energy Usage Information with that of others in various formats so your Energy Usage Information becomes anonymous and cannot personally identify you.
 We use the information for various analysis, reporting and program management purposes, including to analyze rates and rate structures, evaluate energy usage demand needs, and determine potential growth within a geographic area.
-This aggregated information is not considered Personal or Energy Usage Information and may be shared with third parties that we do business with.
+This aggregated information is not considered Personal or Energy Usage Information and may be shared with third parties we do business with.